Good to Remember: We are All Family and the Planet is Our Home

 A visionary network of individuals and organizations – called International Transformational Resilience Coalition (ITRC) – are proactively working on building trauma-informed, resilient communities able to cope with climate disruptions.

-At the conference I learned about the different types of trauma caused by historical and cultural violence, racism, poverty, or manmade and natural disasters.
+At the conference we learned about the different types of trauma caused by historical and cultural violence, racism, poverty, or manmade and natural disasters.
 I learned that adverse experience is a common thread that runs through each of us.

 Healing begins with practicing self care, regulating our own emotions, and understanding cultural differences so that we may help others.
 To build transformational resilience and mobilize communities we’ll need to support natural leaders in local communities through collaboration, creative resourcing and changing narratives to rewrite the future.